Skip to content

 application.yaml # Base config (always loaded)

-application.development.yaml # Merged when profile=development
+application.development.yaml # Merged when LEX_PROFILE=development

-application.staging.yaml # Merged when profile=staging
+application.staging.yaml # Merged when LEX_PROFILE=staging

-application.production.yaml # Merged when profile=production
+application.production.yaml # Merged when LEX_PROFILE=production

-lexigram.test.yaml # Merged when profile=test
+application.test.yaml # Merged when LEX_PROFILE=test

 application.development.yaml